kai-niemi/data-loader/README.md

 ### Preparation

-For the purpose of this tutorial, first create a `volt` database with a sample schema using [create-default.sql](samples/create-default.sql):
+For the purpose of this tutorial, first create a `dlr` database with a sample schema using [create-default.sql](samples/create-default.sql):

-    cockroach sql --insecure --host=localhost -e "CREATE database volt" cockroach sql --insecure --host=localhost --database volt < samples/create-default.sql
+    cockroach sql --insecure --host=localhost -e "CREATE database dlr" cockroach sql --insecure --host=localhost --database dlr < samples/create-default.sql

 ### Generating CSV Files

-The `application-default.yml` profile will create three separate CSV files with 100 customers, 200 orders and 1,000 order items.
+The `application-default.yml` profile will create three separate CSV files with `100` customers, `200` orders and `1,000` order items.
 This file describes the CSV file layouts and relations which can be inferred from an existing database schema (see next section).

 Generate the CSV files using `csv-generate` shell command:

     echo "csv-generate --quit" > cmd-gen.txt
-    java -jar target/volt.jar @cmd-gen.txt
+    java -jar target/dlr.jar @cmd-gen.txt

 Upon completion, the `.output` directory will now have the following files: